 No New Language

-This is obviously the most convenient choice because you do not need to tie yourself with the additional burden of creating a new fictional language.
+That is obviously the most convenient choice because you do not need to tie yourself with the additional burden of creating a new fictional language.
 You will simply write the book in your language and let the characters speak in your language (or whatever language your book was translated into), and nobody has to worry about anything.

-So, as a reader, you know that must be the case, but nobody tells you about it and you probably don’t care.
+So, as a reader, you know that must be the case, but nobody tells you about it, and you probably don’t care.